Question

 Technical

-Best for technical projects, software, or systematic approaches where you built something through a structured process
+Best for technical projects, software, systems, or processes where you built something from the ground up with careful planning and execution

 Designed